Sverre Jordan: Biography

-Jordan was born into the family of insurance agent Kaspar Joachim Jordan (1859–1924) and Anne Marie Margrethe Kjærbye (1866–1935) from Denmark.
-From 1918 to 1949 he was married to the actress Magda Blanc, then in 1949 to actress Nina Sandvik Kristensen (29 March 1920 – 30 October 1996).
-The family had a significant musical background, and there is a painting with Grandpa Caspar Jordan at the spinet.
-An aunt of his was a well known pianist in Denmark, but Jordan was not destined to become "the musician" of the family.
-After middle school graduation at Bergen katedralskole his father wanted him to attend the new trade school in Bergen.
-Then he worked for some years for the oil company Vestlandske Petroleumskompagni, before his father recognised that music would determine his son's further life.
-In 1959 he was made a Knight of the 1st order in the Royal Norwegian Order of St. Olav.
+Jordan was born into the family of Kaspar Joachim Jordan (1859–1924), an insurance agent, and Anne Marie Margrethe Kjærbye (1866–1935) from Denmark.
+He was initially married to actress Magda Blanc from 1918 to 1949, and later to actress Nina Sandvik Kristensen (29 March 1920 – 30 October 1996) starting in 1949.
+The family had a strong musical background, as depicted in a painting showing Jordan's grandfather, Caspar Jordan, at the spinet.
+One of his aunts was a renowned pianist in Denmark, although Jordan himself was not destined to become "the musician" of the family.

+After completing middle school at Bergen katedralskole, his father wanted him to attend the newly established trade school in Bergen.
+Jordan, however, worked for several years at the oil company Vestlandske Petroleumskompagni before his father recognized his son's true calling in music.
+In 1959, he was honored with the title of Knight of the 1st order in the Royal Norwegian Order of St. Olav.